gfldex/raku-shell-piping/README.md

 ### `:stderr(Arrayish|Code|Channel|Capture)`

-This adverb redirects all STDERR into drains similar to ‚|»‘.
+This adverb redirects all STDERR into objects similar to what ‚|»‘ accepts.
 Error text is processed line by line and forwarded as a pair of `(Int $index, Str $text)`.
-Whereby `$index` is the position of the pipee starting with 0.
+Whereby `$index` is the position of the pipee producing the text starting with 0.

 ```
 px<find /usr> |» px<sort> |» @a :stderr(@err) :done({.exitcodes});